akka/akka/akka-docs/java/transactors.rst

   counter1.sendOneWay(new Coordinated(new Increment(counter2)));

-To start a new coordinated transaction set that you will also participate in, just create a ``Coordinated`` object:
+To start a new coordinated transaction that you will also participate in, just create a ``Coordinated`` object:

 .. code-block:: java